-Provided these values, density, quantile, and random functions for the Gamma distribution can be used to calculate probabilities.
-For instance, the probability that the index increased from one year to the next can be quantified.
+The resulting Gamma distribution is then assumed to describe the data and its quantiles used to define the confidence intervals in the same way the Normal or Student's t distributions are used in the standard approach.

+Simulation testing

 For some cases there might also be a need to calculate the probability that the current index is above or below an average level from a reference period, μr.
 If the reference period is based on the index, then the level cannot be perfectly known.
 To account for uncertainty around this reference, σr2, it is necessary to combine the variances across the indices.
-This is accomplished by averaging the means and summing equally weighted variances across a reference set of years R, where R is the size of the set,
+This is accomplished by averaging the means and summing equally weighted variances across a reference period of years R, where R is the size of the period,

 μr=y=1RμyR, and σr2=y=1Rσy2R.